sparkutils/frameless/README.md

 com.sparkutils.frameless starts off from the 0.16 release of frameless proper and publishes artifacts against the spark major.minor.

-Version 1.x starts a fresh with Spark 4 and 2.13 support only.
+Version 1.x starts a fresh with Spark 4 and 2.13 support only maintaining support for Catalyst expression based TypedEncoders and will be the last release supporting them.
+Version 2.x moves TypedEncoders to use AgnosticEncoders and Codecs internally.

 | Version | Based On | Released         | Extras                                                                                                                                                                                                                                                                                                                                             |
 |---------|----------|------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|